What are The Amazing Aloe Vera Benefits and Uses for Health?

 From beverages to skin product, Aloe Vera has found its use in many products for healing and repairing for ages.
 The history of Aloe Vera depicts its usage from 1500 BC by Egyptians for medicinal purposes.
 It is part of the succulent family, which is known for storing water in its leaves and stems.
 This makes them easy to maintain.
 It is not just any other green cactus looking plant sitting in your garden, in fact, it is used as a key ingredient in many products by multi-dollar companies.
 You can find Aloe Vera in soaps, shampoo, moisturizers, face and body creams, sunscreen lotions, hair gels, healthy drinks and beverages.
 When taken orally, it has shown results in constipation and other digestion problems.
 But are they safe to use?
 How to extract and use the gel?
 How exactly is it beneficial?
 Can people of age groups use it?
 You will find answers to all these questions in this article.

 Aloe Vera and its extraction:

-Aloe Vera has two parts, the gel part which is a clear jelly like substance in the innermost part of leaf and the latex which is yellow sticky liquid that seeps out when the leaf is cut.
+Aloe Vera has two parts, the gel part which is a clear jelly-like substance in the innermost part of the leaf and the latex which is a yellow sticky liquid that seeps out when the leaf is cut.
 Follow this method to extract the gel from the leaf:

-- Take a mature Aloe Vera plant and look for the leaves that are free from any mold or damage
+- Take a mature Aloe Vera plant and look for the leaves that are free from any mould or damage

 - Cut the leaf closer to the stem.
 Check the bottom of the leaf, and if you see yellow liquid oozing, cut it off.